-Use Line 5 to report the amount of each member's share of additions to income not listed on Lines 1 through 4.
+Use Line 5 to report the amount of each member's share of additions to income not listed on Lines 1 through 3.
 For example, include the amount of each member's share of:

-- Any loss recognized on the sale or exchange of bonds or other obligations of the State of Connecticut or its municipalities; - The PE's share of any positive Connecticut fiduciary adjustment received from a trust or estate of which the PE is a beneficiary; - Any interest or dividend income on federal obligations or securities exempt from federal income tax and which federal law does not exempt from state income taxes; - Income taxes imposed under Chapter 229 of the Connecticut General Statutes and paid to Connecticut by the PE with a composite return on behalf of nonresident members to the extent deductible by the nonresident members in determining their federal adjusted gross income; - To the extent deductible in determining federal adjusted gross income, expenses paid for the production or collection of Connecticut taxexempt income or paid for the management, conservation, or maintenance of property held for the production of the income; and
+- Any loss recognized on the sale or exchange of bonds or other obligations of the State of Connecticut or its municipalities; - The PE's share of any positive Connecticut fiduciary adjustment received from a trust or estate of which the PE is a beneficiary;

-- Add back the following distributions from an MRA established pursuant to Conn.
-Gen. Stat. §32-9zz: - 50% of any distribution from such MRA used to purchase machinery or equipment for use in Connecticut or manufacturing facilities, as defined in Conn.
-Gen. Stat. §12-81(72), or for workforce training, development or expansion in Connecticut: - 100% of any distribution from such MRA not used to purchase machinery or equipment for use in Connecticut or manufacturing facilities, as defined in Conn.
-Gen. Stat. §12-81(72), or for workforce training, development or expansion in Connecticut; and - 100% of any return of money remaining in the MRA at the end of the five-year period after such account's creation or organization, including any interest earned.
+- Any interest or dividend income on federal obligations or securities exempt from federal income tax and which federal law does not exempt from state income taxes; - Income taxes imposed under Chapter 229 of the Connecticut General Statutes and paid to Connecticut by the PE with a composite return on behalf of nonresident members to the extent deductible by the nonresident members in determining their federal adjusted gross income; - To the extent deductible in determining federal adjusted gross income, expenses paid for the production or collection of Connecticut tax-exempt income or paid for the management, conservation, or maintenance of property held for the production of the income; and - Add back the following distributions from an MRA established pursuant to Conn.
+Gen. Stat. §32-9zz: - 100% of any distribution from such MRA not used to purchase machinery or equipment for use in Connecticut or manufacturing facilities, as defined in Conn.
+Gen. Stat. §12-81(72), or for workforce training, development or expansion in Connecticut; and - 2.
+100% of any return of money remaining in the MRA at the end of the five-year period after such account's creation or organization, including any interest earned.